Christian Outreach, Service, & Justice

 We assist with filing Tax forms.
 For 12 weeks each year (beginning of February to April), parishioners volunteer their time to assist individuals in need on their Income Tax Return if they have limited income and simple tax returns.
 Sign-up here.
 Or, learn more here.
 Need Help With Your Tax Return?
 Call the Parish Office at 734-769-2550 to make a 45-minute appointment Saturdays, February through April.
 No walk-ins!

-St. Francis – Donate a Day – a Saturday in April each year, yard work & window washing at: Emmanuel House, 475 Evergreen Dr. Ann Arbor 48103.
-(After meeting at the Emmanuel House in Ann Arbor, some of our group may then go to help at the Emmanuel House, in Ypsilanti as well.)
+St. Francis – Donate a Day – a Saturday in April each year, yard work & window washing at: Emmanuel House.
 Teens are welcome with their parents.
 Please use our Volunteer Sign-up Form.
 Questions?
-Contact: the St. Francis Parish Social Ministry Office, (734-821-2121) firstname.lastname@example.org.
+Contact: the St. Francis Parish Social Ministry Office, (734-821-2121) email@example.com.

 Jesus is in JAIL!
 Will you pray with Him?
 “Be Not Afraid!”
 Jesus was incarcerated during his life, and he can still be found in the jail.
 Come and see for yourself.
 Join a jail ministry team!
 To get started you must attend an orientation on “The Rules & Regulations of the Jail” presented by the Jail staff at the Jail.
 Orientations are scheduled three times a year (February, July, and October).
 Call the St. Francis Parish Office at 734-821-2121.
 Learn more … volunteer orientation … schedule of services.

-St. Francis Parish Annual Rummage Sale happens for three days every June in School Gym hosted by St. Francis Altar Society.
+St. Francis Parish Annual Rummage Sale USED TO in the PAST happen for three days every June in School Gym hosted by St. Francis Altar Society.
 During that week in June Drop off your donations, clean and in good repair, at the School Gym.
-Sign up to Volunteer Today!

 Catholic Social Services of Washtenaw County